 In column B of the following spreadsheet, the Excel Ceiling.Math function is used to round the positive and negative numbers 15.25 and -15.25, to different significance values.

 The above examples show how:

-Further details and examples of the Excel Ceiling.Math function are provided on the Microsoft Office website.
+For further details and examples of the Excel Ceiling.Math function, see the Microsoft Office website.

 If you get an error from the Excel Ceiling.Math function, this is likely to be the #VALUE! error: